percona/percona-server-mongodb-operator/source/backups.rst

 Restore the cluster from a previously saved backup
 --------------------------------------------------

-The Operator supports the ability to perform a full restore on a PostgreSQL cluster as well as a point-in-time-recovery.
+The Operator supports the ability to perform a full restore on a MongoDB cluster as well as a point-in-time-recovery.

 .. _backups-no-pitr-restore: